Skip to content

 The body is not a vehicle.
 It is the conversation.

 You do not have a body.
 You are a body.
 Every thought, every decision, every creative act begins in tissue and nerve and breath.
-Ignoring the body is not discipline; it is dissociation wearing a productive mask.
+We are taught to call the overriding of it discipline.
+More often it is dissociation in a productive mask.

 2. 02

-The attention economy treats your focus as raw material.
+The attention economy treats your focus as raw material to be mined and sold.
 Somatic attention treats it as the most intimate thing you own.
 Where you place your attention is where you place your life.

 3. 03

-Stillness is not laziness, not avoidance, not privilege.
-It is the radical act of refusing to fill every moment with production.
-The pause between breaths is not wasted time; it is where the body recalibrates.
+Call it laziness, avoidance, privilege; the culture has called it all three.
+What stillness actually is: a refusal to fill every moment with production.
+The pause between breaths is where the body recalibrates.

 4. 04